STAR Satellite Rainfall Estimates

 The current real-time rainfall products at STAR are:

 - The Hydro-Estimator (H-E), which produces estimates based on GOES IR window brightness temperatures and modifies them using numerical weather model data.
 The H-E has been the operational algorithm at NESDIS since 2002.
-It is produced operationally (24/7 support) over the CONUS, and experimentally (8/5 support) for the rest of the world.
+It is produced operationally (24/7 support) over the entire globe from 65 S to 65 N.

 - The Self-Calibrating Multivariate Precipitation Retrieval (SCaMPR), which uses data from multiple GOES imager bands and updates its calibration in real time against microwave rainfall rates.
-It is produced experimentally over the CONUS.
+It is produced experimentally over the Western Hemisphere.

 In addition, the Hydro-Nowcaster produces forecasts of rainfall out to 3 hours lead time based on rain rates from the Hydro-Estimator.